SAP-samples/teched2022-DT261/exercises/ex0/README.md

 # Enable SAP Intelligent Returns Management solution

-In this exercise, we will enable and configure usage of SAP Intelligent Returns Management Industry Cloud solution.
+In this exercise, you will enable and configure usage of SAP Intelligent Returns Management Industry Cloud solution.

 ## Login to SAP Business Technology Plafrom (BTP) Global Account